ika-rwth-aachen/docker-ros/README.md

 ### Slim Deployment Image

 *docker-ros* integrates the [*slim*](https://github.com/slimtoolkit/slim) toolkit for minifying container images. *slim* is enabled by default and will, in addition to the `run` deployment image, produce an additional `:latest-slim`-tagged minified image.
-Note that the slimmed deployment image is stripped of every single thing not needed for executing the default launch command.
+Note that *slim* removes every single thing not needed for executing the default launch command.
+To balance image size and out-of-the-box functionality, the `/opt/ros` and `/docker-ros/ws/install` directories are preserved by default.
 The slimming process can be controlled via the `SLIM_BUILD_ARGS` configuration variable.

 ## Configuration Variables